thetaofather/mobnet/README.md

 - an alpha token (example: alpha_1 for Subnet 1),
 - a reputation,
-- and — if the streets are talking — a target on its back.
+- and *if the streets are talking* — a target on its back.

 MobNet is the underworld layer where alpha tokens become instruments in a game of timing, coordination, and clout.